Dr Pauline Anderson

 Personal statement

-I am Senior Lecturer and Director of Knowledge Exchange in the Department of Work, Employment and Organisation (WEO).
 Prior to moving into academia, I worked in the public and third sectors for over 15 years.
 Much of my research has a strong policy focus, and I have a sustained track record of leading, managing and delivering high-quality research and consultancy projects from a range of funders - including UNDP, British Academy/Leverhulme, the Scottish Government, SDS, Close the Gap, UK Major Ports Group.
 I previously served on the leadership team of the Centre for Work-based Learning (CWBL) and was a member of the OECD Expert Advisory Group on the project Better Using Skills in the Workplace (in collaboration with the Department for Education and the Department for Business, Energy and Industrial Strategy).
 I currently serve on the Climate Emergency Skills Action Plan (CESAP) Implementation Steering Group (having previously served on the CESAP Expert Group, which oversaw the development of the CESAP).

-Expertise
+Area of Expertise

-Labour market transitions
+Labour market developments and issues

 Qualifications